Gran Destino Tower vs. Contemporary Resort

 In this building you’ll find the El Mercadero de Coronado food court, plus Maya Grill, Rix Cafe, and more.
 In the middle of the sprawling complex is Three Bridges Bar & Grill, the over-the-water table service restaurant that’s one of our Walt Disney World hidden dining gems.

 Which of these resorts is superior depends on your priorities.
 On the bar and lounge front, Gran Destino wins out.
 It has has a number of high quality and great value restaurants that we could revisit again and again.
 By contrast, Contemporary Resort has two of Walt Disney World’s most iconic restaurants in Chef Mickey’s and California Grill.
-Personally, we’d take the lesser known options at Gran Destino, but we’re guessing most Walt Disney World fans would not.
+Personally, we’d take the lesser known (and less expensive) options at Gran Destino, but we’re guessing most Walt Disney World fans would not.

 Transportation: Contemporary Resort – This is an easy one, as the Contemporary is the closest resort to Magic Kingdom, easily accessible via the sidewalk.
 It’s also on the monorail loop with direct access to Magic Kingdom and connecting service to Epcot.
 Both parks can be reached in under 15 minutes, which is far more efficient than any bus service at either resort will ever be.